Alanthink/blog/_posts/2018-03-27-generate-new-posts-by-shell-scripts.md

   - blog build
 ---

-## Notes

-The scripts are modified from [@AamnahAkram](https://gist.github.com/aamnah/f89fca7906f66f6f6a12).
+The script is modified from [@AamnahAkram](https://gist.github.com/aamnah/f89fca7906f66f6f6a12).
 For more related materials, you are suggested to visit the link.

-For the scripts provided here, I improved three positions.
-First, you can now create a new post using `./command.sh create a new post`.
-You don't need to explicitly specify a space using `./command.sh create\ a\ new\ post`.
-Second, I uppercased the first letter of the title which is traditional.
-Third, I removed leading blank lines caused by `echo`.
+For the script provided here, I made three small modifications.

+*  You can now create a new post using `./command.sh [your post name]` while not explicitly specifying spaces using `./command.sh [your\ post\ name]`
+*  Spaces in title are replaced with hyphen
+*  Leading blank lines caused by `echo` are removed

-For some parts of the scripts, you need to customize by yourself.
+For further requirements, you may need to customize it by yourself.

-## Scripts
+## Script

 ```
 #!/bin/bash